The Method 2 is to use the

 The Wrapper is shipped with a shell script (sh)

-which can be used to reliably start and stop any Java application
+that can be used to reliably start and stop any Java application

 controlled by the Java Service Wrapper.